 As I am washing the dishes one evening after dinner, my mind begins to wander.
-I remember it like it was yesterday.

 Jack’s punishment is to take the gum out of his mouth and wear it on his nose for the rest of the school day.